-The constraints above are based on a typical aggregate demand and supply diagram and are consistent with most dynamic stochastic general equilibrium models.
-The unexpected rate increase in the US is assumed to decrease output, consumer price and equity price growth.
-The latter assumption is based on empirical evidence for the reaction of stock markets to monetary policy-induced interest rate changes (Thorbecke, 1997; Rigobon and Sack, 2004; Bernanke and Kuttner, 2005; Li et al., 2010; Rogers et al., 2014).
+The constraints above are based on a typical aggregate demand-and-supply diagram and are consistent with most dynamic stochastic general equilibrium models.
+The unexpected rate increase in the USA is assumed to decrease output, consumer price and equity price growth.
+This assumption is based on empirical evidence for the reaction of stock markets to monetary-policy-induced interest rate changes (Thorbecke, 1997; Rigobon and Sack, 2004; Bernanke and Kuttner, 2005; Li et al., 2010; Rogers et al., 2014).

 The identification of monetary policy shocks in a zero lower bound environment deserves some further discussion.
 As noted above, we use shadow rates instead of actual short-term interest rates as the policy instrument.
-These are estimated from a term structure model and reflect what short-term rates would have been in the absence of the zero lower bound (see e.g., Krippner, 2013).
-Hence, shadow rates constitute an overall measure of the monetary policy stance that is equally valid during both normal periods and times where the zero lower bound is binding.
-It could be argued that our results thus blend effects of conventional monetary policy (i.e., interest rate changes) and unconventional monetary policy tools such as quantitative easing, which have been launched in the wake of the global financial crisis.
-However, since we use a time-varying parameter framework (with stochastic volatility), our analysis allows to attribute macroeconomic effects of the monetary policy shock to conventional monetary policy during normal times and to unconventional monetary policy during the zero lower bound period (in which the shadow rate becomes negative).
+These are estimated from a term structure model and reflect what short-term rates would have been in the absence of the zero lower bound (see, for example, Krippner (2013)).
+Hence, shadow rates constitute an overall measure of the monetary policy stance that is equally valid during both normal periods and times where the zero lower

+Table 2.
+Sign restrictions† ---------- ------ --------------- bound is binding.
+It could be argued that our results thus blend effects of conventional monetary policy (i.e. interest rate changes) and unconventional monetary policy tools such as quantitative easing, which have been launched in the wake of the global financial crisis.
+However, since we use a TVP framework (with SV), our analysis enables us to attribute macroeconomic effects of the monetary policy shock to conventional monetary policy during normal times and to unconventional monetary policy during the zero lower bound period (in which the shadow rate becomes negative).